jdougan/banzhaf-byte/ARCHITECTURE.md

 If error returns are needed, the function is question will return an `int` exit code, where EXIT_NOERROR == 0.
 If necessary that code will be used as the process exit code.
 The constants are at the top of the file.
-It may also write to stderr, but so far it doesn't.
+It may also write to stderr the message in the errString global just before it exits.

 ## Misc Data
 - np